becodeorg/LOCD/readme.md

 The delivery mode must be either :

-- a  USB Key containing the Browser Setup package and the LCDO web application (package as a folder containing only static html, css and javascript files, along with static assets like audio, video, images and fonts).
+- a  USB Key containing a Browser Setup executable and the LCDO package (a folder containing only static html, css and javascript files, along with static assets like audio, video, images and fonts).

-- a html5 package, as a zip, available to be used on kolibri Studio
+- a html5 package, as a zip, available to be used on [kolibri Studio]([https://studio.learningequality.org/](https://studio.learningequality.org/)

 ## Example

 - Svelte online Tutorial: [https://svelte.dev/tutorial/](https://svelte.dev/tutorial/) : it contains the entire learning material and presents it next to a "practice" zone.
-Having both theory and exercise in the same screen is very cognitively efficient and it encourages the learner to try directly.
+Having both theory and exercise in the same screen is very cognitively efficient as it encourages the learner to try directly.
 Unfortunately, the tool requires a local server to run.
-[See the Code]([https://github.com/sveltejs/svelte/tree/master/site](https://github.com/sveltejs/svelte/tree/master/site)).
+[See the code]([https://github.com/sveltejs/svelte/tree/master/site](https://github.com/sveltejs/svelte/tree/master/site).

-## 2 Target audiences
+## Target audiences

-### Learner UX
+### 1. Learner UX

-Learner wants to learn coding by doing in order to one day become a frontend integrator.
+**Learner wants to learn coding by doing in order to one day become a frontend integrator.**

 The screen is 90% similar to Svelte Tutorial .
 There is a "theory/instructions" zone on the left, and the right is divided with above: the code editor, and below, the code renderer, including a console.

 ![](./study/ux/Learner-ux.png)